 Can I apply for more than one Community Grant?

 Yes.
-If you are involved in a number of different programs, you can apply for a Community Grant for each program separately.
+If you are involved in a number of different programs, you can submit a separate application for each program.

 Who do I contact for more information?